RHesketh/OpenBudget/docs/wip/README.md

 A free, open-source budgeting tool to help you manage virtual pots of money.
 It is written in Ruby, using Ruby on Rails 5.

 You can see OpenBudget in action at [openbudget.info](http://openbudget.info).
-It's free to sign up, or you can use this code to deploy your own copy of OpenBudget if you prefer.
+It's free to sign up, or you can use this code to deploy your own copy of OpenBudget somewhere else if you prefer.

 ## Setup